faerlin-developer/portfolio/docs/path-finding-algorithms.md

     :simple-github: [Click here for GitHub repository](https://github.com/faerlin-developer/path-finding-algorithms)

-This web application demonstrates the paths and visited nodes of two graph search algorithms: __breadth-first search__ and __A*__, with an architecture easily extendable to include additional algorithms such as __depth-first search__.
+This application demonstrates the paths and visited nodes of two graph search algorithms: __breadth-first search__ and __A*__, with an architecture easily extendable to include additional algorithms such as __depth-first search__.
 The grid starts with obstacles arranged in a maze, and users can interactively add or remove obstacles by clicking on cells.
 The start and end positions can also be repositioned.

 ![](assets/path-finding-algorithms/sample.png)